ThunderFly-aerospace/TFCO201/README.md

 ## Where to get it?

-The TFHT01 is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-For a commercial quotation, contact us by email at info@thunderfly.cz or shop at our [Tindie store](https://www.tindie.com/stores/thunderfly/).
+The TFCO201 is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
+For a commercial quotation, contact us by email at sale@thunderfly.cz or shop at our [Tindie store](https://www.tindie.com/stores/thunderfly/).

 ## Parameters